Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Ion Trapping and Motion

 This equation is mathematically equivalent to the Mathieu equation that describes the motion of a trapped ion, with the key distinction being that the potential oscillates spatially rather than temporally.

 Therefore, the Mathieu stability region (see Fig.~\ref{fig_stability}a) determines the dynamics of the system in both cases.
 In the case of optical lattices, allowed energy bands and forbidden band gaps arise (see Fig.~\ref{fig_stability}c), analogous to the stable and unstable solutions of the Mathieu equation.
-In this analogy, solutions with energies falling within the band gap ($E \in \mathbb{E}_{\text{gap}}$) correspond to the unstable trapping configurations.
+In this analogy, band gaps correspond to parameter regions where the Mathieu exponent becomes real, analogous to unstable (exponentially growing) solutions in the ion case.
 The parameters $s$ and $\tilde{E}$ are related to $a_x$ and $q_x$ through $s = -4q_x$ and $\tilde{E} = a_x - 2q_x$.
 This relationship implies that understanding the stability of the wavefunction solutions in an optical lattice potential can be directly related to the stability analysis of Mathieu equations governing the ion dynamics.

 However, there is an important distinction.
 In ion traps, the stability region is determined by the stability of motion in all three spatial directions.
 Consequently, increasing $a_x$ to access another stability band in a single direction might not be feasible, as it would also affect the parameters $a_y$ and $a_z$.
 Therefore, special care has to be taken such that, when changing the trap parameters, the motion is still stable in all directions.
 Depending on the relationship between $\alpha_x$, $\alpha_y$, and $\alpha_z$ and their rf counterparts, the stability region will have a different shape.
 In Fig.~\ref{fig_stability}b, we plot the stability regions of a linear Paul trap with $\alpha_x=\alpha_y=-\alpha_z/2$, and quadrupole rf field in the $x$-$y$ plane.
 In this case, one has to consider the intersection of the stability regions to ensure confinement in all directions.
 For linear Paul traps, since ideally there is no rf field in the $z$-direction, the stability in that direction is purely determined by the dc confinement.
-Due to Gauss'law, the static confinement along $z$-direction implies radial dc deconfinement.
+Due to Gauss's law, the static confinement along $z$-direction implies radial dc deconfinement.